eadesmet/bowlingcoremvc/NOTES.md

 			Averages in the UserLeagueTeam table
 			If something can be at the level above, that's less data we need to pull }

+3-12
+{
+	delete series page links back to the old one
+	TODO: Update this link to the new games list page

+	NOTE: League details - update the links to the games to be the modal window would then need to add permissions to the window to hide the edit buttons etc.

+}

+3-13
+{
+	Not sure what I'm doing yet
+	I need to design how the pages for teams/leagues will work

+	TODO: Restrain the data!
+		A User can only be on one team per League
+		A User can only have one series per league per week (as per league day and occurance)

+	How to tell if a User is in a league, not necessarily a team Will need a record in UserLeagueTeams table

+		So the question is, how and where do I insert that record?

+		New page for a User requesting to join a league. (for now, no approval needed) 'Request to Join League'
+			Leagues Dropdown
+			Teams Dropdown (optional)

+		So then where do they view current leagues??

+			Current running leagues page (replace league list page?)

+	TODO: Where I left things
+		UserLeagueTeam Page basically
+		RequestToJoin on the League
+		Model to be UserLeagueTeam
+		Set up cascading comboboxs for Leagues and Teams might have to be ajax..
+		show/hide the request button based on if they are in that league

+}